averymc-dev/levex/README.md

 ## Optimizations

-When I improve this project, I would make a landing page for the product instead of going directly to the login.
+To improve this project, I would further add accessibility features.

 ## Lessons Learned: